Virtual Education Archive

 Previously Recorded Virtual Education:

-SYTA is excited to be to share destination updates with you!
-Throughout May and June, SYTA will host a series of Destination Forums and each one will highlight a city/state that will share how they are welcoming student groups.
-For upcoming sessions and registration information, please visit our Destination Forum page.
+Throughout May and June 2021, SYTA hosted a series of Destination Forums and each one highlighted a city/state that shared how they are welcoming student groups.
 For recordings of past sessions, please click on the links below.

 Keeping Student Travel Healthy and Safe: Hot Topics and Effective Practices